-Mark has also composed music for film, television and the theatre (most recently writing a jazz score for the Sydney Theatre Company production of Three Days of Rain by renowned New York playwright Richard Greenburg) and he also writes songs (including lyrics).
+Mark has also composed music for film, television and the theatre (writing a jazz score for the Sydney Theatre Company production of Three Days of Rain by renowned New York playwright Richard Greenburg) and he also writes songs (including lyrics).
 Mark has conducted his music with major Australian orchestras and recorded recitals of classical piano repertoire.
 He has been involved with the Australian musical community as a commentator, activist and committee member having served for two years on the NSW Ministry of the Arts Music Committee and an Australia Council committee, as well as writing reviews and columns in major publications and founding and moderating the Australian jazz website Ozjazzforum.

 In 2003 Mark joined distinguished former Sydney Symphony Orchestra Associate Principal cellist Trish O'Brien in the classical cello/piano duo Tapas which toured extensively that year playing 15 concerts at a variety of venues and chamber music festivals as well a giving a live national broadcast on ABC Classic FM.